"The most widely used herbal medicine in the Southwest."

 Native Americans of North America often observed that bears would look for osha and consume the plant roots directly after emerging from winter hibernation or when wounded or sick.
 Osha is commonly used today by the Taos and other Northern New Mexican Pueblo People for a variety of purposes, including placing a root in irrigation acequias (ditches) to inhibit cutworms and other larvae.

 In the Jicarilla language, osha is called ha'ich'idéé.
 The White Mountain Apache call it ha'il chii' gah.
-According to White Mountain Apache elders, it is used as an aid to winter wellness.
+According to White Mountain Apache elders, it is used to support winter wellness.
 Because of it's strong smell, it is said to be used externally as a snake and insect repellent.

 In his seminal publication Medicinal Plants of the Mountain West, Michael Moore states, "I have at least once been offered quantities of Osha root when the picker had mistakenly dug water hemlock roots, which is poisonous!
 Even the Spanish New Mexicans make mistakes, for one little valley is blithely labeled "Osha Canyon" on all maps, but is crawling with ...Conioselinum.
 If the plant is at least two or three feet tall, but the seeds have little thin bracts reflexed downward, it is not Osha, but hemlock parsley (Conioselinum).
 The root is smaller with little scent, whereas Osha stinks!"